Joe Biden makes surprise first visit to Ukraine since start of war

 “One year later, Kyiv stands.
 And Ukraine stands.
 Democracy stands,” Mr Biden said as he visited the war-torn capital city of Kyiv to mark the one-year anniversary of Russia’s invasion

-Joe Biden has made a surpise visit to Kyiv – his first trip to Ukraine since the start of the start of Russia’s invasion – during what President Volodymyr Zelensky called a “huge moment” for his country.
+Joe Biden has made a surpise visit to Kyiv – his first trip to Ukraine since the start of Russia’s invasion – during what President Volodymyr Zelensky called a “huge moment” for his country.

 “It’s good to be back in Kyiv,” Mr Biden declared.
 The visit comes ahead of the one-year anniversary of the start of the war on 24 Februrary.
 "One year later, Kyiv stands.
 And Ukraine stands.
 Democracy stands," Mr Biden said.

 Air raid sirens blared across the Ukrainian capital as Mr Biden toured the city with Mr Zelensky, but there were no reports of Russian missile or air strikes.
-The visit is one of extreme significance for Mr Zelensky and Ukraine as it pushes for more more weapons and ammunition from the West as it seeks to repel mcreasingly intense Russian attacks in the east of the country and build its military stocks to launch counter offensives of its own.
+The visit is one of extreme significance for Mr Zelensky and Ukraine as it pushes for more more weapons and ammunition from the West to repel increasingly intense Russian attacks in the east of the country and to build its military stocks to launch counter offensives of its own.

-Mr Biden had travelled to the presidential Mariinsky Palace just after 8.30 a.m. local time, where he was greeted at the entrance outside by Mr Zelensky and his wife, Olena Zelenska.
+During the visit, Mr Biden first travelled to the presidential Mariinsky Palace just after 8.30am local time, where he was greeted outside the entrance outside by Mr Zelensky and his wife Olena Zelenska.

 “Thank you for coming,” Mr Zelensky said as he shook Mr Biden’s hand.

 “More importantly, how are the children?”
 Mr Biden asked, while adding: “It’s amazing to see you.”

-Mr Biden noted that it is his eight visit to Ukraine.
-“Each time more significant,” Mr Biden said.
-He added that the purpose of his visit was to convey to Mr Zelensky that the U.S. is “here to stay.”
+Mr Biden noted that – while his first in the 12 months since the war began – today’s trip marks his eight visit to Ukraine.

+“Each time more significant,” Mr Biden said, adding that the purpose of his visit was to convey to Mr Zelensky that the US is “here to stay.”

 “We’re not leaving,” Mr Biden said.

-Mr Biden had been on his way for a two-day visit to Poland, where he is due to meet with Polish President Andrzej Duda and Eastern European allies and speak about Ukraine.

 Ahead of a meeting between the two men, Mr Zelensky said: “Today we host President Biden...
 That is so important...
-Thank you so much for coming Mr president at a huge moment for Ukraine”
+Thank you so much for coming Mr President at a huge moment for Ukraine.

-“What can I say, I really appreciate that President Biden, American society have been from the very beginning … of this war have been together with us.”
+“What can I say, I really appreciate that President Biden, American society, have been from the very beginning … of this war have been together with us.”

 In a statement released by the White House, Mr Biden said: “As the world prepares to mark the one-year anniversary of Russia’s brutal invasion of Ukraine, I am in Kyiv today to meet with President Zelensky and reaffirm our unwavering and unflagging commitment to Ukraine’s democracy, sovereignty, and territorial integrity.